 City Kitchen — Hell’s Kitchen

-Tucked into the trendy Row NYC hotel on 8th Avenue, City Kitchen is a vision amidst the hustle and bustle of Times Square, where many of the kid-friendlier major chains, like Olive Garden, are astoundingly overpriced.
+Tucked into the trendy Row NYC hotel on Eighth Avenue, City Kitchen is an oasis in Times Square, where many of the kid-friendly major chains are astoundingly overpriced.
 It’s one-stop shopping for all those hot places you’ve been meaning to try forever but just can’t get to with the kids in tow.
 The idea is a new vision in “fast food” that boasts lots of options, and plenty of them fun, yummy, and healthy to boot.

 Best bets with kids: If your kid is seafood friendly, opt for a stop at Luke’s for meaty lobster rolls.
-Ilili Box offers up a quick take on the Mediterranean restaurant’s Middle Eastern fare, from pita wraps to a roasted duck platter and Korean falafel.
+Ilili Box offers up a quick take on Middle Eastern fare, from pita wraps to a roasted duck platter and Korean falafel.
 The safest bet, though, is probably Whitman’s, serving up classic burgers, fries, and cheesesteaks.
 Try the special PB&J burger, if you dare!
 Doughnuts from Dough are a must for dessert.
-The kids’ fave was cinnamon sugar, while the grown-ups swooned over passion fruit with cocoa nibs.
+The kids’ fave was cinnamon sugar, while the grownups doubled down on passion fruit with cocoa nibs.

 Top tip: No high chairs here, so roll up the stroller (or lap) if you have babies on board.
 But hooray for equal opportunity diaper-duty: there are changing tables in both the men’s and ladies’ rooms!